hjr3/hjr3.github.io/_posts/2015-08-03-creating-a-php-extension-to-rust.md

 We are using the `zend_parse_parameters` function to parse the paramters being specified in our userland function.
 In this case, we are expecting two strings.
 If this function looks a little gnarly, well that is because it is.
 I will provide some links at the end that explain how this function works in more detail.
 Suffice to say, we get back two non-nul terminated `char *` values and their corresponding lengths as `int`s.

-Now, Rust FFI expects nul terminated strings.
-If we pass these strings as is, then Rust will segfault when it tries to turn them into a `CStr` object.
-We have to allocate some new memory to create nul terimated versions of these strings.
-In PHP, we use emalloc to allocate new memory.

-One the memory is allocated, we can pass the strings into our `ext_score` function and get a result back.
-We free up the memory we allocated and then return that value to userland PHP.
+We can pass the strings into our `ext_score` function, get a result back and then return that value to userland PHP.
 We now have a working end-to-end PHP extension to a Rust library.

 ## Further Reading